bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 Practically, CANprotocol can be thought as a protocol that defines how to send a message physically (i.e., electrically) while CANOpen protocol can be thougt a protocol

 For instance, if we send a message 0x6040, CAN protocol defines how to send this message.
-On the other hand, CANOpen protocol focus on what a message 0x6040 actually means.
+On the other hand, CANOpen protocol focus on an actual meaning of 0x6040.

-In practical, CANprotocl could be thought as a

-CAN protocol is a lower-layer protocol used for .
-Since CANOpen communication is based on CAN protocol (which is obvious), we would first walk through the CAN communication here.
+Since CANOpen communication is based on CAN protocol, we would first walk through the CAN communication in section 1.
 CANOpen Communication follows in the next section.

 ## 1. CAN communication

 ### 1.1 Basic structure of CAN message
+In standard CAN frame,

+When sending a CAN message,
 Since
 To send or receive CAN message, we have to understand the basic structure of CAN message.  consists of

 ### 1.2 CAN settings at cubeMx

+Since we are using STM boards, we first have to use cubeMx in order to configure basic settings for the CAN communication.

 ### 1.3 Wiring for CAN communication